datasci-harris/DAP2R-pset2/README.md

 # Data Skills 2 - R
-## Winter Quarter 2024
+## Fall Quarter 2024

 ## Homework 2
-## Due: February 2 before midnight on GitHub Classroom
+## Due: October 26 before midnight on GitHub Classroom

 __Question 1 (10%):__ Complete the final project quiz on Canvas.
 Note that your ideas can evolve as we approach the project presentations.